FieryCod/Node.jsStreams-vs-ClojureChannels/README.md

 | Quite clean, FP code therefore easier to mantain and extend |                                                        |
 | Easy to test every single transformation                    |                                                        |

-In my opinion the CLJS code is easier to mantain, extend and what is crucial the logic is not coupled with the source of data.
-In section below I will try to explain what I mean by "coupled with the source".

-<a id="org223123123"></a>